pvanvelsen/SubscriptoSite/src/content/terms.md

 ---

-## 26. Your Responsibilities Summary
+## 24. Your Responsibilities Summary

 By using Subscriptin, you agree to:

 ✓ Provide accurate account information
-✓ Use the App only for personal, non-commercial purposes ✓ Keep your account credentials secure
+✓ Use the App only for personal, non-commercial purposes
+✓ Keep your account credentials secure
 ✓ Enter accurate subscription data
 ✓ Comply with all applicable laws
-✓ Not engage in prohibited uses (automation, abuse, illegal content) ✓ Accept the risks of using beta software
+✓ Not engage in prohibited uses (automation, abuse, illegal content)
+✓ Accept that software may contain errors
+✓ Understand that paid subscriptions are non-refundable (except via App Store/Play Store policies)
 ✓ Indemnify us against claims arising from your use
 ✓ Review and accept updates to these Terms

 ---